stephenslab/gardner/README.md

 To connect to gardner off-campus, you can either log in first to an on-campus location (e.g., midway), or you can use [cVPN][cvpn].

-If you are conneting frequently, you may want to set up SSH keys for your account, which will allow you to connect without having to type a password every time.
+If you are connecting frequently, you may want to set up SSH keys for your account, which will allow you to connect without having to type a password every time.